Public Beta

 Multilanguage

-The swiyu app supports the following languages: DE, FR, IT, RM, EN.
+The swiyu Wallet supports the following languages: DE, FR, IT, RM, EN.
 If none of the languages supported by the app are declared in the visualisation metadata, the app selects a suitable default locale based on the device settings and the general range of locales declared in the visualisation metadata.

 credential_issuer_metadata.json: |